 To cater for the needs of rotary-wing flyers, there is an additional helicopter area, for setting up/practicing hovering and flying helicopters.
 This circular heli-pad, approximately 30 metres in diameter, is situated well clear of the pits area and car park in an area designated as a “no fly zone” for fixed wing aircraft.
 Like the main flying strip, it has been topsoiled, levelled and seeded to provide a good grassy surface, if you are able to fly circuits you can also use the main strip.

-Subject to prior arrangement, visitors to the area are welcome to fly as guests of DMAC at Broken Bank site providing that they can show proof of full BMFA insurance and adhere to the rules & constitution.
+Subject to prior arrangement, visitors to the area are welcome to fly as guests of DMAC at Broken Bank site providing that they can show proof of full BMFA insurance and adhere to the rules as documented in the club Rules & Constitution.
 Guests are permitted to fly on three visits per year.

 See the following map for directions to our flying site.